If you have any questions regarding parking rules and regulations, please contact the University Police Department at 732-571-4444.

 Am I allowed to drive to the Dining Hall?

 No, you are only permitted to park in your assigned area.
 Parking in a restricted lot is a violation and will result in a citation being issued.

 ABSOLUTELY NOT!
-Handicapped spaces are reserved for those students with a handicapped license plate or a temporary handicapped placard.
+Handicapped spaces are reserved for those with a handicapped license plate or a temporary handicapped placard.
 You are permitted to use the 30-minute loading/unloading spot.
 If this is full, you must park in your assigned area.
 Leaving your hazard lights flashing does not constitute parking legally.
-The fine for this infraction is severe and illegally parked vehicles will be ticketed/towed.
+The fine for this infraction is severe, and illegally parked vehicles will be ticketed/towed.

 How can I load or unload my car if my assigned lot is not near my residence hall?